Docs

 Colour

-Master Brightness (0-100%), per-channel Colour Shift (R/G/B), and Invert Colours toggle.
+Master Brightness (0 to 100%), per-channel Colour Shift (R/G/B), and Invert Colours toggle.

-Blanking & Output
+Blanking & output

 Start/End Blank Count, Blank Shift (timing), Blank Interpolation Distance, Corner Dwell, Start/End Anchors, Lit Interpolation Distance, Min Points Per Frame.

-Point Rate & Optimization
+Point rate & optimization

 Set Occlusion Mode to Even-Odd, Winding, or Outer Hull to clip background shapes where foreground shapes overlap.
 Off by default.

-Scan Safety
+Scan safety

 Scan Safety Min Size rejects shapes smaller than 600 DAC units to prevent hot-dot burns.
 Scan Zone blanks points outside the configured boundary.